franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 Transactions are arbitrary byte arrays.

 Transactions are meaningless to the Tendermint.
-It is only interpreted by the application
+It is only interpreted by the application.

 ---

 ## Consensus algorithm

-- Consensus algorithm used is Tendermint BFT
+- Consensus algorithm used is Tendermint BFT.
-- A variation of Practical Byzantine Fault Tolerance
+- A variation of Practical Byzantine Fault Tolerance.
-- Introduced for partial asynchronous networks
+- Introduced for partial asynchronous networks.

 ---

 ## Overview of the Tendermint BFT

 - The tendermint BFT algorithm is multi-phased.
 It consists of the following phases:
-- A validator within a validator set is selected using a deterministically algorithm to build the next block
+- A validator within a validator set is selected using a deterministically algorithm to build the next block.
-- The deterministc algorithm used is a weighted round-robin algorithm
+- The deterministc algorithm used is a weighted round-robin algorithm.
-  - The frequency of being chosen is proportional to the voting power (i.e. amount of bonded ATOM) of the validator
+  - The frequency of being chosen is proportional to the voting power (i.e. amount of bonded ATOM) of the validator.
 - **This is the _Propose_ phase**
-- After building the next block the validator broadcasts it to the network
+- After building the next block the validator broadcasts it to the network.
 - Every validator that sees the block votes on the validity of the block.
 They broadcast also broadcast their votes to everyone else on the network.
-Every validator waits till it gets votes from 2/3 of the validator set
+Every validator waits till it gets votes from 2/3 of the validator set.
 - **The phase where validators wait for Prevotes is called _Prevote phase_**
 - Every validator that got a 2/3 of prevotes then prepares to precommit the block.
 They broadcast this to the rest of the network. and wait till they get same Precommit from 2/3 of the validator sets.